tlevine/arabic-tweets/readme.md

 ## Converting data
 I'm loading everything into R, then to MySQL, then plying it and pulling it back out into the various formats.
-The one exception is the RData file, which I'm doing directly from R, without going through MySQL.

 Set up the schema.